-High Option Benefits You Pay Page Medical services provided by physicians: • Diagnostic and treatment services provided in the office PPO: \$25 copayment per office visit Non-PPO: 35% of the Plan allowance 31 Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 15% for other hospital services Non-PPO: \$300 copayment per confinement and 35% of the Plan allowance Outpatient PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance 65 Emergency benefits: • Accidental injury Nothing within 24 hours 68 Medical emergency Regular benefits apply 69 Mental health and substance misuse disorder treatment Regular cost-sharing.
-70 Prescription drugs • Retail Pharmacy \$10 generic, 30% of the Plan allowance (\$100 maximum) preferred brand name or 45% of the Plan allowance (\$300 maximum) non-preferred brand name; limited to the initial fill (not to exceed a 30-day supply) and one refill 78 Mail Order \$15 generic, 30% of the Plan allowance (\$200 maximum) preferred brand name or 45% of the Plan allowance (\$600 maximum) non-preferred brand name Dental Care PPO: 15% of the Plan allowance for certain covered services Non-PPO: 35% of the Plan allowance for certain covered services 82 Wellness and other special features: Flexible benefits option; Travel benefit/services overseas; Services for deaf and hearing impaired; Telehealth Services; Online Resources; Your Health First Program; Healthy Rewards Program; Health Risk Assessment; Gaps in Care; Cigna Quit Today® Program; Healthy Steps to Weight Loss SM ; 24-hour Nurse Line; Healthy Pregnancies, Healthy Babies® Program Protection against catastrophic costs (out-of-pocket maximum) PPO: Nothing after \$6,000 per person, per calendar year/ \$12,000 per Self Plus One or Self and Family enrollment, per calendar year Non-PPO: Nothing after \$9,500 per person, per calendar year/ \$19,000 per Self Plus One or Self and Family enrollment, per calendar year Some costs do not count toward this protection
+High Option Benefits You Pay Page Medical services provided by physicians: PPO: \$25 copayment per office visit 30 • Diagnostic and treatment services provided in the office Non-PPO: 35% of the Plan allowance Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 15% for other hospital services - Inputent Non-PPO: \$300 copayment per confinement and 35% of the Plan allowance 62 Outpatient PPO: 15% of the Plan allowance 61 Non-PPO: 35% of the Plan allowance 64 Emergency benefits: Nothing within 24 hours 67 Accidental injury 07 Medical emergency Regular benefits apply 68 Mental health and substance use disorder treatment Regular cost-sharing.
+69 Prescription drugs \$10 generic, 30% of the Plan allowance (\$100 maximum) Retail Pharmacy preferred brand name or 45% of the Plan allowance (\$300 maximum) non-preferred brand name; limited to the initial f (not to exceed a 30-day supply) and one refill Mail Order \$15 generic, 30% of the Plan allowance (\$200 maximum) preferred brand name or 45% of the Plan allowance (\$600 maximum) non-preferred brand name 78 Dental Care PPO: 15% of the Plan allowance for certain covered Non-PPO: 35% of the Plan allowance for certain covered services 82 Wellness and other special features: Flexible benefits option; Travel benefit/services overseas; Services for deaf and hearing impaired; Telehealth Services; Online Resources; Your Health First Program; Healthy Rewards Program; Health Risk Assessment; Gaps in Care; Cigna Quit Today® Program; Healthy Steps to Weight Loss SM ; 24-hour Nurse Line; Healthy Pregnancies, Healthy Babies® Program; Personal Medication Coach (PMC) Protection against catastrophic costs (out-of-pocket maximum) PPO: Nothing after \$6,000 per person, per calendar year/ \$12,000 per Self Plus One or Self and Family enrollment, per calendar year Non-PPO: Nothing after \$9,500 per person, per calendar year/ \$19,000 per Self Plus One or Self and Family enrollment, per calendar year Some costs do not count toward this protection 24

-Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2018
+Summary of Benefits for the Standard Option of the SAMBA Health Benefit Plan - 2019

 Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
+You can obtain a copy of our Affordable Care Act Summary of Benefits and Coverage at www.SambaPlans.com/health-benefit-plan/sbc/.
 On this page we summarize specific expenses we cover; for more detail, look inside.
 If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.

-Below, an asterisk (\) means the item is subject to the \$400 calendar year deductible.
+Below, an asterisk (\) means the item is subject to the \$350 calendar year deductible.
 And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a Non-PPO physician or other health care professional.